alexmccorkle/NextJSDashboard/README.md

-# AI Text Detection Dashboard
+# Christmas Project: AI Probability Checker Dashboard

 A Next.js project I'm messing around with in order to prepare for an upcoming Bachelor project where we will likely be using Next.js

-I wanted to make something similar to the upcoming project, which will be a dashboard for applications.
-Here user's would have to be able to apply and admin's would need the capabilities of managing applications.
-I thought it would be fun to make a Dashboard where user's can submit text and recieve a score for their text, while Admin's could oversee users' applications and scores.
+I wanted to make something similar to the upcoming project, which will be a dashboard for thesis applications.
+Users would have to be able to apply and admin's would need the capabilities of managing applications.
+I thought it would be fun to make a Dashboard where users can submit text and recieve a score for their text, while Admin's could oversee users' applications and scores.

 Still very much a work in progress, and still very much winging it.
-Learn by doing!
+Just getting my feet wet before we get started on the real project!

 ## Deets: